CiscoDevNet/axl-dotnet-samples/README.md

 * `addUser.cs` - Adds a simple end user, then deletes the user (`<addUser>`, `<removeUser>`)

+* `executeSqlQuery.cs` - Performs an executeSqlQuery request to retrieve Application User details, then prints a short report to the console.

 ## Getting started

 * From a terminal, use `git` to clone this repo to your PC, then change into the new directory: